 Donna Kingelin is a Senior Executive who has dedicated her career to serving the elderly.
 She has held the position of Chief Operating Officer of Revera where she provided oversight to 26,000 employees and over 200 seniors’ residences including long-term care homes, skilled nursing facilities, assisted living residences, independent retirement residences, and was accountable for the home care division.
 She also served as Managing Director for Holiday Corporation where she was responsible for the Canadian portfolio of independent retirement communities.
 In these roles, she provided leadership in human resources, operations, financial management, program development, capital investment, and quality improvement.
 Ms. Kingelin is a member of the Institute of Corporate Directors and currently holds board positions at Kinark Child and Family Services, Oshawa Power and Utilities Corporation, and Extendicare Inc. She has just finished a nine year term with Lakeridge Health Board of Trustees.

 Dr. José Pereira is a palliative care physician and is co-founder and Scientific Officer of Pallium Canada.
-He has led the development of the Learning Essential Approaches to Palliative Care (LEAP) courses as well as the Pallium Palliative Pocketbook.
-He is a professor in the Division of Palliative Medicine, Department of Family Medicine, McMaster University and has academic affiliations with the Departments of Family Medicine and Medicine at the University of Ottawa.
-He is also Director, Research at The College of Family Physicians of Canada (March 2016 – Current) and has previously held various leadership positions, academic and administrative.
+He has led the development of the Learning Essential Approaches to Palliative Care (LEAP™) courses as well as the Pallium Palliative Pocketbook.
+He is a full professor in, and director of, the Division of Palliative Care, Department of Family Medicine, McMaster University.
+He has also served as Director of Research at The College of Family Physicians of Canada (March 2016 – December 2019) and has previously held various clinical, academic and administrative leadership positions.
 These have included Provincial Lead for Cancer Care Ontario’s (CCO) Palliative Care Program (2011-2013), Medical Chief of Palliative Care Services at Bruyère Continuing Care in Ottawa and the Ottawa Hospital (2008-2016), and Division Chief, Division of Palliative Care, University of Ottawa (2008-2016).
 Dr. Pereira is known internationally for his contributions to clinical, service and educational innovations in support of improved clinical efficacy and access/quality in palliative and end-of-life care.
-In April 2012, Dr. Pereira received the Award of Excellence from the Palliative Medicine Section of the Ontario Medical Association and in October 2012, he received the Queen Elizabeth II Diamond Jubilee Medal via the Canadian Hospice Palliative Care Association.
+In 2002, Dr. Pereira received the Queen Elizabeth II Golden Jubilee Medal for contributions to palliative care in Canada and the Canadian Hospice Palliative Care’s Award of Excellence, and in 2012 the Award of Excellence from the Palliative Medicine Section of the Ontario Medical Association and the Queen Elizabeth II Diamond Jubilee Medal.

 Dr. Gordon Giddings